Niepelnosprytny/remote-service-system-server-and-dashboard/README.md

 Server & dashboard for remote service system.
 The server shall store all necessary data and handle requests, while the dashboard shall allow office employees to respond to malfunction reports and change their state.

+There are two approaches to run this project, with and without docker.

+### Without docker

 Before installation, make sure that you have Yarn package managed installed

 To run the project, first create .env file and copy contents from .env.example into it.